Alan Jones, Business Manager

 The International Brotherhood of Electrical Workers is an organization made up of nearly 750,00 men and women just like you, engaged in every type of employment.
 Their needs and goals are the same as yours, however, they have the personal strength, and human dignity that come from belonging to a world respected labor organization which helps it's members live better, freer, and fuller lives.
 IBEW members stand united in local unions in all 50 states, in Canada, Puerto Rico, and the Panama Canal Zone.
 The IBEW provides imaginative and responsible leadership, and has an outstanding reputation for being a progressive union.
 It is an important member of the AFL-CIO family of unions.

 Jacksonville Response to Covid 19 is critical.
 The cases are growing and IBEW will be issuing an advisory, please stay tuned.
-Before we panic, lets get the facts.
-Click here for latest CDC reports.

-Working with the best Electricians in Jacksonville means that customers of our signatory contractors are able to reduce their ongoing energy and operating costs, and create healthier, safer, and more productive working environments for their workers, improving productivity and profitability.
 As more and more companies, developers, commercial real estate firms, healthcare facilities and others in Jacksonville strive for energy efficiency via the LEED Certification, the Jacksonville Electricians are poised to deliver the benefits listed above to architects, general contractors, and whoever we...

 Construction progresses on the $50 million Lake Erie College of Osteopathic Medicine facility at Jacksonville University, set to become Northeast Florida's first four-year medical school with classes beginning July 2026 for 75 inaugural students.
 Source: jacksonville.com